yelouafi/focused/README.md

 > Note this a partial optic since `JSON.parse` can fail.
 We've got another optic (oh yeah) for this one that can account for failure

-Ok, So having the `json` Iso, we can use it with the standard functions, for example
+Ok, so having the `json` Iso, we can use it with the standard functions, for example

 ```js
 set(_.$(json).dependencies.mydep, "6.1.0", pkgJson);
 ```

 returns another JSON string with the `mydep` modified.
-Abstarcting over the parsing/stringifying steps.
+Abstracting over the parsing/stringifying steps.

 The previous example is nice, but it'd be nicer if we can get access to the semver string `6.0.0` as a regular JS object.
 Let's go a little further and create another Isomorphism for semver like strings